heyvaleria/heyvaleria.github.io/_posts/2022-04-07-basic-react-til.md

-But of course re-rendering the "flushed" view changing only those components that had changed, while the rest, leveraging the hooks like useMemo, for example, will remember the previous cached iteration (state) where if nothing changed, without recalculating of making another call to the endpoint or what have you will show you the same state as before.
+But of course re-rendering the "flushed" view changing only those components that had changed, while the rest, leveraging the hooks like `useMemo`, for example, will remember the previous cached iteration (state) where if nothing changed, without recalculating of making another call to the endpoint or what have you will show you the same state as before.
 Nifty.